The Stochastic Reach-Avoid Problem and Set Characterization for Diffusions: A Connection to Stochastic Optimal Control Problem

-One can establish a connection between the new reach-avoid problem in Definition \ref{def:RA terminal} and different classes of stochastic optimal control problems along lines similar to Propositions \ref{prop:Reach-V1} and \ref{prop:equality of value functions}.
-To this end, let us define the value functions $\widetilde{V}_i : [0,T] \times \R^n \ra [0,1]$ for $i=1,2,3$, as follows:
+One can establish a connection between the reach-avoid problem $\wt \RA$ in Definition \ref{def:RA terminal} and different classes of stochastic optimal control problems along lines similar to Propositions \ref{prop:Reach-V1}.
+To this end, let us define the value functions $\wt{V}_i : [0,T] \times \R^n \ra [0,1]$, $i\in\{1,2,3\}$, as

-In our subsequent work, the measurability of the functions $V_i$ and $\widetilde{V}_i$ will turn out to be irrelevant; see Remark \ref{rem:DPP} for details.
-We state the following proposition concerning assertions identical to those of Propositions \ref{prop:Reach-V1} and \ref{prop:equality of value functions} for the reach-avoid problem of Definition \ref{def:RA terminal}.
+We state the following proposition concerning assertions identical to those of Proposition \ref{prop:Reach-V1} for the reach-avoid problem of Definition \ref{def:RA terminal}.